sourcegraph/learn/posts/how-to-create-a-sourcegraph-cloud-account.md

 # How to create a Sourcegraph cloud account

 Sourcegraph cloud lets you search across open source software and your private repositories hosted on GitHub or GitLab in a web browser.
 To begin using Sourcegraph cloud, you can navigate directly to [sourcegraph.com](https://sourcegraph.com) and begin searching the code that Sourcegraph has already indexed.
-If you would like to save your search history or to connect your private repositories on GitHub or GitLab, you will need to create a Sourcegraph cloud account.
+If you would like to save your search history or to connect your public or private repositories on GitHub or GitLab, you will need to create a Sourcegraph cloud account.

 **_Note that searching private code on Sourcegraph cloud is currently in Public Beta._**

 There are three ways to sign up for a Sourcegraph cloud account, which will be detailed in the sections below.
-Feel free to skip ahead to your preferred choice:
+Feel free to skip ahead to your preferred method of signing up:

 * [Creating a Sourcegraph cloud account with GitHub](#creating-a-sourcegraph-cloud-account-with-github)
 * [Creating a Sourcegraph cloud account with GitLab](#creating-a-sourcegraph-cloud-account-with-gitlab)